chengqianxian/survregVB/inst/survregVB.md

 ## The survregVB Package

-The **survregVB** package is an R package for the implementation of Bayesian inference for accelerated failure time (models) used in survival analysis.
+The **survregVB** package is an R package for the implementation of Bayesian inference for accelerated failure time (AFT) models used in survival analysis.
 As an alternative to Markov chain Monte Carlo (MCMC) methods, the **survregVB** package implements a mean-field variational Bayes (VB) algorithm to infer the parameters of a log-logistic AFT model.
 A piecewise approximation technique is embedded into the VB algorithm to achieve conjugacy.
-Compared to MCMC, the VB algorithm has similar performance and significantly reduced computation cost, with an average speed-up of 300 times [@xian2024).
+Compared to MCMC, the VB algorithm has similar performance and significantly reduced computation cost, with an average speed-up of 300 times [@xian2024].
 The survregVB package includes two methods, `survregVB` and `survregVB_frailty` for analyzing AFT survival data under a log-logistic distribution with and without frailty respectively.